FAQs - Payroll Tax Credit Card Payments

 It is important to use the correct jurisdiction code to ensure that your tax payment is received by the intended agency in a timely manner.

 Yes.
-If you do not have the jurisdiction code, OPC phone system allows you to enter a California ZIP Code to hear a list of payment types.
+If you do not have the jurisdiction code, the OPC phone system allows you to enter a California ZIP Code to hear a list of payment types.
 For a DE 88 deposit payment, select the option “State of California EDD DE 88 for Payroll Tax Deposit.”

 No, you must enter a California ZIP Code or jurisdiction code 1501.